uchihaluckycs/BruteForce3.0/README.md

 ## z3-ti challenge

-### After decompiling the binary file
+### After decompiling and analyzing the binary file

-##### According to given binary file, we need to pass an argument that is password which is 11 digit long
+##### 1. According to given binary file, we need to pass an argument that is password which is 11 digit long
-##### After passing an argument, the binary file perform some calculations and check some conditions on given argument
+##### 2. After passing an argument, the binary file perform some calculations and check some conditions on given argument
-##### If the argument satisfies those conditions then we get the flag
+##### 3. If the argument satisfies those conditions then we get the flag

-### Task : Find the 11 digit argument
+### Task : Find the 11 digit password

 ##### Now convert to python
 ```